 The words and images archived on this website collectively proclaim that Naturist Legacy's founders, funders and builders lived, and that they were here, and that they created something lasting.

-The history of Naturist Legacy Inc. and Naturist Legacy Park is literally their history.
+The early history of Naturist Legacy Inc. and Naturist Legacy Park is literally their history.

 Naturist Legacy exists today because of the sheer tenacity of a small and determined group of dedicated nudists unwilling to relinquish their cherished way of life.
 In the face of undeserved adversity, they devised a business model that has earned them a new home of their own and achieved a level of permanency for their naturism that was heretofore unknown (see "About Naturist Legacy").John Kundert's Naturist Legacy Park Scrapbook is nudist history remembered.